AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 .. figure:: https://coderefinery.github.io/manuals/_images/layout--learner-livestream-sidebyside-onebrowser.png

-   Screen layout with livestream on one side and learner on other side.
+   Screen layout with livestream on one side and learner workspace on other side.
+You might have two browsers open, Jupyter and the course material.